2qx/awesome-bitcoin-cash/README.md

 This list is meant to highlight the really awesome sites, but not replicate the general listing services below.
 They have accepted Bitcoin Cash for years and are committed (or sympathetic) toward the idea of electronic cash payments.

-- [namecheap](https://namecheap.com) - dns, ssl and some hosting
+- [Namecheap](https://namecheap.com) - dns, ssl and some hosting.
-- [cheapair](https://www.cheapair.com) - for your travel needs.
+- [CheapAir](https://www.cheapair.com) - for your travel needs.
-- [items sold by newegg](https://newegg.com) - good for a great headset.
+- [items sold by Newegg](https://kb.newegg.com/knowledge-base/using-bitcoin-on-newegg/) - good for a great headset.
-- [lanieri](https://www.lanieri.com) - makes a good suit.
+- [Lanieri](https://www.lanieri.com) - makes a good suit.

 ### Merchants near you or where you're headed
-- [Member map](https://memberapp.github.io/#map) - permanent on-chain geographic tags utilizing extensions to the memo protocol.
+- [member map](https://memberapp.github.io/#map) - permanent on-chain geographic tags utilizing extensions to the memo protocol.
 - [Bitcoin.com map](https://map.bitcoin.com/) - website and mobile app for discovering merchants, formerly marco coino
 - [Greenpages map](https://greenpages.cash/pages/map.php) - merchant finder with advanced filtering